datacarpentry/r-socialsci/_extras/guide.md

   should be, and when to use `filter()` and `select()`.
 * If the code that generates the output for the table `interviews_plotting` (which is used in the following episode) causes the following error:

-    Error: Can't rename columns that don't exist.
+    `> Error: Can't rename columns that don't exist.`

-    x Column `NA` doesn't exist.
+    `> x Column NA doesn't exist.`

-    Make sure you have read in the CSV file with the option that set NAs to NULL, like so:
+    Make sure you have read in the CSV file with the option that interprets the `"NULL"` string as `NA`, like so:

     `interviews <- read_csv("data/SAFI_clean.csv", na = "NULL")
 `